Zippowxk/vue-router-keep-alive-helper/README.md

 ### Features

-1. recognize `pushing` `going back` or `replacing` automatically
+1. Recognize `pushing` `going back` or `replacing` automatically
-2. destroy current page cache when routing back
+2. Destroy current page cache when routing back
-3. always create and cache a new instance,even if this component is already cached
+3. Always create and cache a new instance,even if this component is already cached
-4. keep the same status after brower refreshing
+4. Keep the same status after browser refreshing
 5. `replaceStay` white list allows cache pages when replacing

 ### Usage